-If you have undergone AMI surgery in your forearm, you will likely be able to reach for the key much the same way you would with your natural hand, but here is where a lack of sensory feedback would inhibit you.
-Without it, you have very little chance of grasping the key and no chance at all of manipulating it into the right position.
-You would be forced to visually manage both of these tasks.
+If you have a bionic hand and have undergone AMI surgery in your forearm, you would likely be able to reach out for the lock the same way that you would with your natural hand, but here is where a lack of sensory feedback would inhibit you.
+If you don’t grasp the lock perfectly, there is no way for you to adjust your finger position without detailed visual guidance.

 The same could be said for most upper-limb tasks.
 AMI might be part of a package that eliminates the need for advanced sensory feedback in lower-limb bionics — and we emphasize the word “might” here — but it has no hope of doing the same for upper-limb bionics.
 People need to feel with their hands, period.
 For more information on this subject, see Sensory Feedback for Bionic Hands.

-AMI has only been around since 2016 and, at this point, has only been used with 27 patients.
+AMI has only been around since 2016 and has only been used in a few dozen cases.
 In every case, AMI has been implemented as part of the amputation surgery itself, which is the ideal time to incorporate this new approach.